Diane Blazek – All-America Selections/National Garden Bureau

 Jan Patranella – Ball Horticultural Company, Retired

-(first term expires 2022)
+(second term expires 2024)

 Jan Patranella, recently retired from the Ball Horticultural Company in West Chicago, Illinois.
 She graduated with a Floriculture degree from Texas A&M University and an advanced degree from The Ohio State University.
 During Jan’s 42 years of service, she held various positions.
 In her early career she managed the Seed Department, Customer Relations and Supplier Relations Departments.
 For the last 17 years, she directed corporate strategy for the Ball companies in Asia and Australia, The Gardens at Ball and Technical Services.
 Jan was active in industry organizations, such as American Seed Trade Association, Cultivate, National Garden Bureau, All America Selections and local community outreach programs.